Dr Jonathan S Berry,

 Our world is full of increasing inequality in wealth, education, and access to healthcare.
 I believe everyone has a right to quality healthcare services and a healthy environment.
 I hope I can help re-address the balance in some small way, by supporting governments to strengthen the quality and accessibility of their healthcare services.

+Respect.
 Whilst we are all very different, we are all due the same basic respect and human rights.

-change the world.
+Relationships change the world.
 The difference between a success and failure in technology is often rooted in the quality of the relationships involved.
 We must build quality relationships if we want our projects to truly succeed.

+Empower the individual.
 My job is to encourage individuals to pursue their own ideas, to think creatively in their own spaces, to take risks and accept responsibility.
 To me, this is how we grow leaders rather than followers.